marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [abstraction, "with higher-order functions"], "domain-specific language"}}

-It is more likely to be correct because the solution is expressed in a ((vocabulary)) that corresponds to the problem being solved.
+This is because the solution is expressed in a ((vocabulary)) that corresponds to the problem being solved.
 Summing a range of numbers isn't about loops and counters.
 It is about ranges and sums.

 The definitions of this vocabulary (the functions `sum` and `range`) will still involve loops, counters, and other incidental details.
 But because they are expressing simpler concepts than the program as a whole, they are easier to get right.

 ## Abstraction

 In the context of programming, these kinds of vocabularies are usually called _((abstraction))s_.
-Abstractions give us the ability to talk about problems at a higher (or more abstract) level, without getting sidetracked down by uninteresting details.
+Abstractions give us the ability to talk about problems at a higher (or more abstract) level, without getting sidetracked by uninteresting details.

 {{index "recipe analogy", "pea soup"}}

 As an analogy, compare these two recipes for pea soup.
-The first one goes like this:
+The first goes like this:

 {{quote